adam-rumpf/tex-untag/README.md

   -e [EXTENSIONS ...], --extension [EXTENSIONS ...]
                         file extensions to process (default only tex) -q, --quiet           silence result message
-  -r, --recursive       recursively process all files in the givendirectory -c, --comments        removes tags even in comments
+  -r, --recursive       recursively process all files in the given directory -c, --comments        removes tags even in comments

 This script removes a given TeX markup tag from a given file or set of files.
 The tag is